botswin/BotCloud/README.md

 2. **Listen for completion** by registering a `liveComplete` event handler
 3. **Request a LiveURL** with optional timeout (defaults to 5 minutes)
 4. **Share the URL** with a user (log it, send via notification, display in UI)
-5. **User interacts** by opening the URL in any browser—they see live screen updates and can click/type/scroll
+5. **User interacts** by opening the URL in any browser so they see live screen updates and can click/type/scroll
 6. **User signals done** by clicking the "Done" button or waiting for timeout
 7. **Script continues** after the `liveComplete` event fires